MuhammadUtoro/30_days_SQL_challenge/README.md

-# Day 02 - Loan Applications Analysis
+# 30 Days SQL Challenge

-This repository contains my solutions for Day 02 of the SQL challenge based on the 30-Day SQL Challenge by SDW Online.
+This repository contains my solutions for the 30 Days SQL challenge the SQL challenge based on the 30-Day SQL Challenge by SDW Online.

 ## Source